yamaguchi1024/shell/README.md

-This is a original shell implemented by yamaguchi1024(Yuka Takahahashi) and @cookies146
+This is a original C only used shell implemented by yamaguchi1024(Yuka Takahahashi) and @cookies146

-## Usage
+## Install
 ````
 cd shell
 make
 ./shell
 `````
+## Usage